Quinniboi10/Prelude/README.md

 - **A\_randomnoob**: Fixing obvious mistakes
 - **Matt**: Providing help and allowing me to use his git instance
 - **jw**: Helping me with NNUE training

-## License

-Prelude is released under the GNU 3 License.
-See `LICENSE` for details.